-I’ve seen some options for hanging wreaths that include drilling screw hooks both above and below the window, and using ribbon and fishing line to keep them in place.
-We have vinyl siding, and I don’t want to drill into it, but if that’s an option for the exterior of your home, it’s something to consider.
-One pro is that you could leave them there year round (paint them to match your home), and it would be much easier from year to year.
+I’ve seen some options for hanging wreaths that include drilling screw hooks both above and below the window, then using ribbon and fishing line to keep them in place.
+We have vinyl siding, and I don’t want to drill into it.
+If that’s an option for the exterior of your home, it’s something to consider.
+One pro is that you could leave them there year round and it would be much easier.

 I hope this helps in your quest to hang outdoor wreaths on windows…let me know if you have any questions!